 In 1954 works for the second enlargement started, and were completed twelve months later, with the inauguration on October 26th, 1955: the San Siro capacity was extended to 85 thousand seats.
 The first lighting system was put in place in 1957.
 In 1967, instead, the first electronic scoreboard was installed.
-In 1979 the lightning system was replaced with a newer one, and the second tier renovated.
+In 1979 the lighting system was replaced with a newer one, and the second tier renovated.
 On March, 3rd 1980, with a plaque set at the main entrance, the Stadium was named after Giuseppe Meazza, unforgotten champion that played for both AC Milan and Inter Milan, and deceased the year before.
-In 1986 the first tier’s seats were numbered with colored seats: red for the centre tribune, orange for the opposite tribune, green under the north tribune and blue for the AC Milan fan’s tribune.
+In 1986 the first tier’s seats were numbered with coloured seats: red for the centre tribune, orange for the opposite tribune, green under the north tribune and blue for the AC Milan fan’s stands.

 The third tier

 On the occasion of the 1990 World Cup, the City of Milan decided to start the renovation of the “Meazza” stadium, abandoning the idea of building a brand new stadium due to the high costs and the strict timetable.
 The first thought was to design a futuristic solution and architecturally astonishing: build the third tier and cover all seating places.
 The project, signed by architect Giancarlo Ragazzi, architect Enrico Hoffer and engineer Leo Finzi requires autonomous support upon which have the tier rest, located around the existing Stadium.
 Eleven towers were built with reinforced concrete giving access to the terraces, four of which give support to the reticular beam for the roofing.
-For an increased comfort, all seats installed are ergonomic, numbered and colored differently for each of the Stadium sections.
+For an increased comfort, all seats installed are ergonomic, numbered and coloured differently for each of the Stadium sections.
 The 85,700 resulting seats are all built with a polycarbonate sheet, guaranteeing more comfort for the audience.
-A new lightning system as well as a heating system for the pitch, to keep the temperature controlled and avoid ice formation, were installed.
+A new lighting system as well as a heating system for the pitch, to keep the temperature controlled and avoid ice formation, were installed.
 On June, 8th 1990 the Stadium hosts the inauguration match of the FIFA World Cup Argentina - Cameron.
 Since then, Milan’s “Temple of football” hosted, and still hosts, every Sunday, thousands of fans’ passion.
-In summer 2008, after a renovation to fulfill the UEFA standards, the capacity of the San Siro stadium was reduced to 80,018 seats.
+In summer 2008, after a renovation to fulfil the UEFA standards, the capacity of the San Siro stadium was reduced to 80,018 seats.

 Not just football

-Buy your tickets on line.
+Buy your tickets online.